Friends of Warm Hearth Board Members

--MS Special Education
+- MS Special Education

--Former Peace Corps Volunteer, Armenia (2001-2003)
+- Former Peace Corps Volunteer, Armenia (2001-2003)

 Bridget met many of the Warm Hearth residents in 2001 when she started her two year Peace Corps service in Kapan.
 She marvels at the progress and growth she has witnessed over the past ten years and considers it an honor to continue to stay connected and support her former students as a Friends of Warm Hearth Board Member.
 Bridget has over fifteen years of in-depth experience advocating for individuals with special needs, with comprehensive expertise with program planning, monitoring and evaluation.
 As an educator, Bridget has taught students ages three to adults.
-Bridget currently lives in Eastern Oregon and serves as director of a program serving adults with severe and persistent mental illness.
+Bridget currently lives in Eastern Oregon and serves adults with severe and persistent mental illness.

 L. Marshal Bryant

 - MBA in Finance, Wharton School, University of Pennsylvania